 Performance

-Optimization techniques, scaling strategies, and performance characteristics of Cortex on Convex.
+Optimization techniques, scaling strategies, resilience layer, and performance characteristics of Cortex on Convex.

 Overview

-Cortex is designed for high performance at scale.
-With proper indexing and query patterns, Cortex handles millions of memories, thousands of agents, and hundreds of concurrent users efficiently.
+Cortex is designed for high performance at scale with built-in resilience.
+With proper indexing, query patterns, and the resilience layer, Cortex handles millions of memories, thousands of memory spaces, and hundreds of concurrent users efficiently.

 Performance Characteristics: